What Is the Best AC Temperature for Sleeping?

 Temperature plays a crucial role in the depth and quality of your sleep.
 Our core temperature drops as we sleep, and colder environments help our bodies maintain a lower internal temperature, keeping us in a deeper, restorative sleep.

 Finding the right sleeping temperature is essential for your physical and mental health.
-Generally, a room’s temperature should be somewhere between 60 and 67 degrees for optimal sleep, but the perfect temperature will change from person to person.
+Generally, a room’s temperature should be somewhere

 What Factors Affect the Right Temperature for You?